 If you want the most stable and speedy connection, there's still no beating Ethernet.
-But as modern devices trim their ports, getting access to an Ethernet connection isn't always easy – especially if you have lots of colleagues looking to take advantage of scant ports on the local router.
+It’s fast, and most importantly compared to Wi-Fi, reliable.
+As long as you use a high-quality Ethernet cable with adequate shielding, you don’t need to worry about any kind of interference for your data.
+But with the growth of ever-faster Wi-Fi standards, and as modern devices trim their ports, getting access to an Ethernet connection isn't always easy – especially if you have lots of colleagues looking to take advantage of scant ports on the local router.

 With the right Ethernet adapter, you can even power your branching Ethernet solution using a USB connection, making it perfect for portable high-speed connectivity on the go.

 Need more than just Ethernet connectivity on one or more devices?
 Docking stations can go a long way to improving your devices' port options.
 They’re a great alternative to an Ethernet splitter if you need access to a range of different connections.
 The best docking stations can give even the leanest of laptops the ability to connect devices and accessories over HDMI, USB-A, USB-C, and Thunderbolt, and you can often charge your laptop from them too – super simple if your laptop supports USB-C charging.

 If you just want to know how to split Ethernet connections, though, you’ve come to the right place.
 Here’s everything you need to know about Ethernet splitting.

 Whether you're a gamer looking to hook up all your friends' PCs at a LAN party or need some additional Ethernet ports in the office, you can expand your network's connectivity options with a good Ethernet switch.
 It takes an existing wired Ethernet connection, and splits it off into two, giving you the ability to connect what is effective, a single Ethernet connection, and share it between two distinct devices.